The Complete Guide to Toughened Glass: Strength, Safety & Standards

 Feature Toughened Glass Laminated Glass

 Strength Up to 5x stronger than standard glass.
-Highly resistant to physical impacts like a kicked ball.
+Highly resistant to physical blunt impacts.
 Strong, but its safety comes from a plastic PVB interlayer sandwiched between two panes.

 Primary Use General home safety against accidental human impact (doors, low windows).
-Security (forced entry prevention) and overhead glazing (so broken glass doesn’t fall on people).
+Security (forced entry prevention) and overhead glazing (so broken glass doesn’t fall).

-4. Where is Toughened Glass Required?
-(Critical Locations)
+4. Building Regs: Where is it Legally Required?

-Under UK Building Regulations (specifically Approved Document K), safety glass is a strict legal requirement in “critical locations” where there is a high statistical risk of accidental human impact.
+Under UK Building Regulations (Approved Document K) External Link, safety glass is a strict legal requirement in “critical locations” where there is a high statistical risk of accidental human impact.
+If you are replacing windows or building an extension, you must comply with these rules.

-• Low Windows: Any window glazing that sits less than 800mm from floor level.
+📏 Low-Level Windows Any window glazing (not in a door) that sits less than 800mm from floor level.

 🏡 Keeping Hampshire Homes Compliant